Romans Chapter 8

 6. For the mind of the flesh is death, but the mind of the Spirit is life and peace;

-7. because the mind of the flesh has hostility for God because it’s not subject to the law of God, nor can it be.
+7. because the mind of the flesh has hostility for God, for it’s not subject to the law of God, for nor is it able to be.

 8. And the men who are in the flesh aren’t able to please God.